 On July 26, 2021, the Company signed an option to acquire a 100% interest in the Oldham Range base and battery metal exploration property (the "Property") in Western Australia.
-The Property comprises a 14,700 ha granted exploration license, 320km northeast of Wiluna, Western Australia.
+The Property comprised of a 14,700 ha granted exploration license, 320km northeast of Wiluna, Western Australia.

-The Company can earn a 100% interest in the Property by incurring AUD \$300,000 of expenditures based on an agreed budget on or before December 31, 2021.
-On March 31, 2022, the Company signed an extension to December 31, 2022.
-All other terms of the agreement have remained the same.
+The Company was entitled to earn a 100% interest in the Property by incurring AUD \$300,000 of expenditures based on an agreed budget on or before December 31, 2022.
+During the three months ended March 31, 2023, the Company did not extend this deadline, therefore, the exploration costs incurred up to this date of \$103,471 were written off and included in the Company's net loss and comprehensive loss for the period.